Home

 ~ Son Walter "Earl" Farabee ~

-Son Walter "Earl" Farabee (1899-1971) registered for the military draft during World War I, and listed his occupation as miner for his father's company, Farabee Bros.
+He registered for the military draft during World War I, and listed his occupation as miner for his father's company, Farabee Bros.
 He was married three times.

-His first wife was Leona May Rutan, who separated from him in about 1920, and later divorced.
+His first wife was Leona May Rutan ( ? - ? ), who separated from him in about 1920, and later divorced.
 During the separation, Earl was employed as a coal miner and boarded in the home of 23-year-old fellow miner Ora Curlin and his widowed, 43-year-old mother, Nevada Curlin.
 They are shown together in the federal census of Waynesburg of 1920.

-Despite their 22-year difference in age, Earl ultimately married his landlord's mother, Nevada Turner "Vadie" Curlin (1877-1933), a native of Iowa, and the daughter of Lydia Black.
+Despite their 22-year difference in age, Earl ultimately married his landlord's mother, Nevada Turner "Vadie" (Black) Curlin (1877-1933), a native of Iowa, and the daughter of Lydia Black.
 Married once before, to William Curlin, Nevada brought at least six other adult children to the marriage, Margaret Curlin, Eva Curlin Wise, Lloyd Curlin, Alba Curlin, Ro Kelley and Ora Curlin.
 The wedding took place in about 1924.

 When the federal census was again taken, in 1930, Earl and Nevada made their home on Sugar Run Road in Waynesburg, with Earl laboring on local farms.

 Sadly, Nevada died after nine years of marriage, on Dec.
 18, 1933, at the age of 56.
+No newspaper obituary has been found as of yet.

 Earl eventually married his step-daughter, Margaret (Curlin) Turner (1902-1987), after only a year or two as a widower.
 She had been married once before, to John Stewart, and brought a daughter to the marriage, Mary (Stewart) Donley.